 - Come up with your business strategy: Once you’ve grasped your current situation, you may then proceed to create your business plan or strategy.
 Use the information you’ve gained from the SWOT analysis in Pages to figure out the best way to attract customers, deal with competition, come up with marketing tactics, etc.

 - Gain as much information as you can: The best way to understand your business is to look at it from other perspectives.
 You should consider holding a meeting with the business’s shareholders and even employees to help gain more insight into how your business is performing.

 - Always keep yourself updated: When it comes to a SWOT analysis, you’ll have to perform one regularly so that you can keep track of your business’s standing in the industry.
-It’s best to do a monthly SWOT analysis as that way you can cover what your business has been doing right or wrong and the time frame will give you more information to work with.
+It’s best to do a company SWOT analysis as that way you can cover what your business has been doing right or wrong and the time frame will give you more information to work with.

 Types of SWOT Analysis

 - Small Business SWOT Analysis

 - Construction SWOT Analysis

 If you want to learn more about the different types of SWOT analysis you can conduct, then go through our site until you find the articles that can help you.